Keeping Your Will Up-To-Date

 Life events can have a major impact on financial planning documents.
 For example, if a widow or widower remarries, it is important that the will is updated to show how the children from the previous marriage and the new spouse should be provided for in the will.

 Updating a will is especially important when you have a child, because your will allows you to name a guardian to care for your child in the event that something happens to both you and your spouse.
 If you don’t name a guardian for your child, the courts will appoint one and it may not be whom you would have selected.

 Death of someone named in the will

 The death of a named executor, guardian, beneficiary, or trustee signals a need to make changes to those provisions in your will.

 If you win the lottery, get a large personal injury settlement, or receive a large inheritance, additional tax planning might be necessary to minimize the tax bill on your estate.
 On the other hand, a significant decline in your financial assets might dictate altering your specific bequests or making other modifications.

 If you relocate, you should have an attorney in the state of your new residence review your will.
 This is especially important if you move to or from a community property state.
 Although all states recognize a will that was properly created in another state, there may be some nuances that need to be addressed.

 Tax law changes

 Updating your will allows you to take advantage of recent developments and new techniques in estate planning.
-With the estate tax exemption scheduled to change a number of times between now and 2011, and the prospect of future changes, it’s more important than ever to review your will on a regular basis.
+Considering that estate tax law changes frequently, it’s important to review your will on a regular basis.